ThomasCX/DBN-KNN/README.md

-# Hull
+# DBN and KNN
-Convex hull and concave hull
+Deep Belief Network and K-Nearest Neighbor